M. Provisions, Contingent Liabilities & Contingent Assets

 39. Short Term Leases

-The Company's leasing arrangements are in respect of short term leases for office premises at Kolkata and Raigarh, depot at Raipur & guest houses at Raigarh, Gairkata, Keonjhar, Vishakapatnam and Kolkata.
-These leasing arrangements which are cancellable for period of 11 months and the Company has elected not to recognize ROU assets and lease liabilities for short term leases and recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.
-The Company has paid lease rentals of H 157.00 Lakhs ( Previous year - H 75.84 Lakhs).
-The company also hires equipments on short term contract basis, and has paid H 1,942.30 Lakhs (Previous year - H 1,854.18 Lakhs) against it during the year which is included in other miscellaneous expenses.
+The Company’s leasing arrangements are in respect of short term leases for office premises at Kolkata and Raigarh, depot at Raipur & guest houses at Raigarh, Gairkata, Keonjhar, Vishakapatnam and Kolkata.
+These leasing arrangements which are cancellable, are entered for a period of 11 months and the Company has elected not to recognize ROU assets and lease liabilities for short term leases and recognizes the lease payments associated with these leases as an expense.
+The Company has paid lease rentals of H 267.57 Lakhs ( Previous year - H 157.00 Lakhs).
+The company also hires equipments on short term contract basis, and has paid H 1,754.16 Lakhs (Previous year - H 1,942.30 Lakhs) against it during the year which is included in other manufacturing expenses.

 b) Risk Exposure